Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Abstract

 \section{Abstract}

-We use James Webb Space Telescope (JWST) Mid-Infrared Instrument (MIRI) medium-resolution spectrometer (MRS) observations of UGC\:8782, CGCG\:012-070 and NGC\:3884 to investigate the origin of the H$_2$ emission.
-These three nearby AGN hosts are known to present H$_2$ emission excess relative to star-forming galaxies, as traced by the H$_2$ S(3)/PAH$_{\rm 11.3\mu m}$ line ratio.
-For every spaxel (spatial element), we also measure the velocity width ($W_{\rm 80}$) of H$_2$ S(3).
-We find that the distribution of H$_2$ in the space of these parameters -- H$_2$/PAH and its velocity width -- is bimodal: one cluster of points shows approximately constant values of $W_{\rm 80}$, while the other cluster exhibits a strong correlation between $W_{\rm 80}$ and H$_2$/PAH.
-We estimated the temperature of the H$_2$ gas assuming a power-law distribution and find flatter distributions in regions where a correlation between $W_{\rm 80}$ and H$_2$ S(3)/PAH$_{\rm 11.3\mu m}$ is observed.
-Additionally, we observed a correlation between the [Fe\,{\sc ii}]$_{\rm 5.34\: \mu m}$ (a known shock tracer) and the H$_2$ emission.
-This indicates that the excess H$_2$ emission excess is associated to shock heating of the gas, generated by outflows or by the interaction of the radio jet with the ambient gas.
+We use James Webb Space Telescope (JWST) Mid-Infrared Instrument (MIRI) medium-resolution spectrometer (MRS) observations of 3C 293 (UGC\:8782), CGCG\:012-070 and NGC\:3884 to investigate the origin of the H$_2$ emission.
+These three nearby Active Galactic Nucleus (AGN) hosts are known to present H$_2$ emission excess relative to star-forming galaxies, as traced by the H$_2$ S(3)/PAH$_{\rm 11.3\mu m}$ line ratio.
+We define the kinematically disturbed region (KDR) by the AGN and the virially dominated region (VDR) based on the H$_2$ line widths, using the $W{\rm 80}$ parameter.
+From the correlations between $W{\rm 80}$ and H$_2$ S(3)/PAH${\rm 11.3\mu m}$, as well as the higher H$2$ S(5)/H$2$ S(3) and [Fe\:{\sc ii}]${\rm 5.34\: \mu m}$/PAH${\rm 11.3\mu m}$ ratios and flatter power-law temperature distributions observed in the KDR, we conclude that the H$_2$ emission in the KDR is primarily driven by shock-heated gas.
+For 3C\:293, the KDR is co-spatial with the radio core, indicating that the origin of the shocks is the interaction of the radio jet with the interstellar medium, which is also responsible for the observed molecular and ionized gas outflows in this source.
+The other galaxies are weak radio sources; however, due to the lack of high-resolution radio images, we cannot rule out low-power jets as the origin of the shock-heated H$_2$.
+Our results indicate that the excess H$_2$ emission excess is associated to shock heating of the gas, generated by outflows or by the interaction of the radio jet with the ambient gas.

 \keywords{galaxies: active -- galaxies: ISM -- galaxies: evolution -- galaxies: kinematics and dynamics }